travisdoor/travis.github.io/biscuit_object.md

 and other features which I don't want to use so I decided to create my own object system library.

 ## Motivation
-- Brings object class structure to plain C.
+- Brings object class structure to the plain C.

 {: style="text-align: justify;"}
-- BObject is primary designed for Biscuit Engine where I want to use C# for game-play implementation and scripting, in this case it is much easier and faster to use C where no wrappers are needed for calling "member" functions of the objects living in unmanaged scope.
+- BObject is primary designed for the Biscuit Engine where I want to use C# for game-play implementation and scripting, in this case it is much easier and faster to use C where no wrappers are needed for calling "member" functions of the objects living in unmanaged scope.